dkorolev/learning-docker-compose/step10_indexed_replicas/README.md

 ## Notes

-Same as `step9_replicas`, but with replica indexes -- see the next commit!
+Same as `step9_replicas`, but with replica indexes.

 First, in `docker-compose.yml`, `container_name:` is incompatible with `replicas:`.